CiMillan/stacking-game-academic/README.md

 - **Agent-based simulation.** Build an open-source simulator where validators, delegators, and protocol rules co-evolve.
 This would allow stress-testing of protocol design choices before deployment.

+See [BigQuery + Lighthouse reproduction guide](docs/BIGQUERY_REPRO.md) for a no-API version of the data pipeline.